datacarpentry/python-socialsci/_episodes/01-introduction.md

 Python’s main advantages:

 * Open Source software, supported by [Python Software Foundation](https://www.python.org/psf/)
-* Available on all major platforms (Windows, macOS, Linux )
+* Available on all major platforms (Windows, macOS, Linux)
 * It is relatively straightforward for new programmers to pick up the basics
 * It is well structured which aids readability
 * It is extensible and is supported by a large community who provide a comprehensive range of 3rd party packages

 ## Interpreted v compiled languages

 In any programming language, before code is run, the code must be translated into ‘machine code’.
 It is the machine code which is executed and produces results.
-In a language like C++ you code is translated into machine code and stored in a separate file.
+In a language like C++ your code is translated into machine code and stored in a separate file.
 You then execute the machine code from the file as a separate step.
 If you intend to run the same code many times this is efficient as you only have to do the translation once.

 On the other hand, if you are just trying stuff out, experimenting, then your code will have changed almost every time you run it so the benefits of compiled code is lost.